 This trope is a form of Artistic License – Law

 .
-Very often occurs together with mild variants of Gun Safety Goof
+Very often occurs together with mild variants of Artistic License – Gun Safety

 , Put Down Your Gun and Step Away